mattchagaz/mattbtwxd/README.md

 ## About Me

-I always liked using the computer, I started using it at an early age and since then I've followed this path that nowadays is something I constantly use in my day to day life.
+I always liked using the computer, I started when I was about 11 years old and since then I've been following this path that nowadays is something that is part of me and I use it every day.

-In mid-2021 I started dedicating myself and starting programming, I took several web development courses and I'm still doing it today.
+In mid-2021 I started programming, took several web development courses (I still do) and loved it.

 </a>